 Todt got a lot of it in Oklahoma, amassing a large 611 at-bats with the Tulsa Oilers, and batted .306, hitting 28 home runs for the last-place club.
 Still deemed to need more seasoning, he was farmed out in 1922 to the Columbus Senators in the Double-A American Association, another last-place team, where he hit .273 in 267 at-bats, his season cut short by a shoulder injury.

 The Browns’ option on Todt ran out by 1923 and he was sold to the San Antonio Bears of the Texas League, where manager Bob Coleman made a first baseman out of him.
 He played in 125 games and hit .333.
 He was deemed ready for the big leagues.
 After three years managing the Browns, Lee Fohl had taken the reins of the Boston Red Sox and Boston bought his contract and that of four other Bears on September 10.
 The Red Sox themselves were perennial last-place teams in these years.
-Taking first place in his heart was a young lady named Phyllis and the two married in 1923.
-They later had one child, Charles.
+Taking first place in his heart was a young lady named Ida Marie Reinhardt and the two married in 1924.
+They later had two children, Phyllis and Charles.

 The Red Sox held spring training that year in San Antonio, so in one sense Phil just kept on.
 He made the team in a backup role and didn’t start his first game until June 12.
 He’d pinch-hit and filled in, his first big-league hit coming in his sixth game, a two-run single hitting for pitcher Oscar Fuhr.
 He backed up first baseman Joe Harris.
 Harris had a tonsillectomy in mid-June, giving Todt more of a chance to play than might otherwise have been the case.
 On June 22, he hit a single, a double, and his first major-league home run, scoring three of the runs in Boston’s 6-2 win over the Yankees.
 Phil appeared in 52 games, hitting the aforementioned .262 that seems to have piqued the interest of the Yankees.